ACCESS-Community-Hub/PyEarthTools/docs/newuser.md

 ## Installation

-We strongly recommend using a [virtual environment](installation.md#virtual-environments), either a Conda or a Python virtual environments.
+We strongly recommend using either a Conda or Python [virtual environment](installation.md#virtual-environments).

 :::::{tab-set}
 ::::{tab-item} Conda environment